-- Permit your student to participate in fieldwork and extended trips. - Be familiar with and discuss with your student The Graham School's Habits of Learning and Student Rights and Responsibilities. - Attend school-wide activities each year.
+- Permit your student to participate in fieldwork and extended trips. - Learn about and discuss TGS's Habits of Learning and Student Rights and Responsibilities with your student. - Attend school-wide activities each year.

 Staying informed about your child's progress